 - I find this to be a very personal decision.
 Everyone has different tastes and preferences.

 - I opted to use Traeger’s Signature Blend for this batch.

 - The pecan would be good for this version.
 Personally, I think mesquite or hickory would be fun to try as well.

-I wanted to share this during the summer but life sort of threw a monkey wrench into those plans.
+I wanted to share this last summer but life sort of threw a monkey wrench into those plans.
 For those of you wondering why Kiss My Smoke was dormant for so long I promise an explanation soon.
 I’ve been wanting to write a post about some personal things but I feel like it should be a stand-alone post.
 I don’t want to rattle on about heavy things in a snack post.
 So, at some point I’ll share some personal information with you, either here or on my other blog, Cravings of a Lunatic.

 More Great Cheesy Recipes:

 This Smoked Cheez Its recipe is perfect for snacking any time of the day or night.
 Fire up the grill and smoke these tasty crackers for your next party or event.
 They would be perfect for tailgating as well!